Harold Davis

 Campo 57 was notorious for its harsh conditions.
 Food quality was poor, and the housing was crowded and unsanitary.
 Pneumonia and kidney disease were common, and medical treatment was scarce.
 Over the course of World War II, some 1,200 Australians and 1,000 New Zealanders were interned there.

-In April 1943, Harold was transferred with other Australian prisoners to Vercelli Camp 106.
+In April 1943, Harold was transferred, along with other Australian prisoners, to Vercelli POW Camp 106.
 For 5 months, Harold worked 8-hour days on rice farms between Turin and Milan.

-On 10 September 1943, Harold and some other Australian prisoners successfully escaped the POW camp.
-With the help of Italian partisans, Harold and his fellow prisoners survived more than 2 years behind German enemy lines, relying on the locals to provide them with food and shelter.
-Harold eventually made his way to safety in Switzerland, a neutral country.
+On 10 September 1943, Harold and some other Australian prisoners successfully escaped from the Vercelli camp.
+Harold survived more than 2 years behind German enemy lines, relying on Italian locals for food, clothing and shelter.

 The war in Europe ended when Germany surrendered on 7 May 1945.